RyanPotenza/PotenzaCPE-322A/Lab7/README.md

 The lab consists of the following steps:

-- `thingspeak_cpu_loop.py` was initially run using WSL 2 CLI.
+- `thingspeak_cpu_loop.py` was initially run using WSL 2 CLI
-- `gspread` and `oauth2client` were installed.
+- `gspread` and `oauth2client` were installed
-- GCP IAM and `cpudata` project were configured.
+- GCP IAM and `cpudata` project were configured
-- The Drive and Sheets API's were enabled.
+- The Drive and Sheets API's were enabled
-- A Google Sheet was created and linked to the GCP IAM service account.
+- A Google Sheet was created and linked to the GCP IAM service account
-- The `cpu_spreadsheet.py` script was edited to contain the correct JSON key file name and ran.
+- The `cpu_spreadsheet.py` script was edited to contain the correct JSON key file name and ran

 ### Images